Jessica R. Ratcliff

 Overview

 Jessica Ratcliff works on the history of science and technology.
-She specializes in social and material approaches to the history of knowledge, with a focus on Britain and its former empire from the 17th through the 19th centuries.
+Her research aims to improve our understanding of the political, economic and cultural aspects of scientific and technological change.
+She specializes in Britain and its former empire from the 17th through the 19th centuries.

-Prior to joining Cornell, Professor Ratcliff was an Assistant Professor at Yale-NUS College in Singapore, and, before that, a Postdoctoral Fellow at the Graduate School of Library and Information Science at the University of Illinois.
+Before joining Cornell, Professor Ratcliff was an Assistant Professor at Yale-NUS College in Singapore, and, before that, a Postdoctoral Fellow at the Graduate School of Library and Information Science at the University of Illinois.
+Prior to her academic career, she worked as a programmer during the first internet boom.
 Her research has been supported by the University of Sydney, the Huntington Library, the Max-Planck Institute for the History of Science, the National Maritime Museum London, the Singapore Ministry of Education, and the Institute for Advanced Study in Princeton NJ.

-For further information on Professor Ratcliff’s teaching and research, please see the CV listed here.
+For further information on Professor Ratcliff’s writing, teaching and research, please see the CV listed here.

 Publications